NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 # Slash Commands
-In this guide, we will learn more about implementing slash commands to your discord bot using BDFD.
+In this guide, we will learn more about implementing slash commands to your bot.

 Slash commands are type of interactive application commands.
 It let's users to interact with your bot by typing `/<command name>`.